List of The Dumping Ground characters: Sally Lewis

 Sally Lewis, portrayed by Diveen Henry, made her first appearance on 7 February 2014 in series 2 of The Dumping Ground during the episode "Holding On".

 May-Li (Stacy Liu) supervises a day out between Sally and Tyler (Miles Butler-Houghton) at the park.
 Sally takes Tyler and they sneak away from the park.
 Sally gets some ice cream, however, she has no money to pay, so she runs away without paying.
 A community support officer intercepts Sally.
 May-Li eventually finds Sally and Tyler and she pays for the ice cream.
-When Tyler finds out Sally hasn't been taking her bipolar medication, he asks May-Li to take him home.
+When Tyler learns Sally hasn't been taking her bipolar medication, he asks May-Li to take him home.
 Back at The Dumping Ground, Sally and Tyler wait in the quiet room, however, Sally disappears and she locks herself in the bathroom and Tyler gets her to open the door.
-Sally promises Tyler things will get better.
+Sally promises Tyler things will improve.

 On a fostering information day, Tyler gets close to a foster parent, Mrs Underwood (Martina Laird) and she is hurt.
 When Tyler asks his mum if he has to turn down every potential foster family, Sally decides that he doesn't as he needs to be in the best place for him.

-Tyler is delighted when Sally wants him back and he visits his mum for a meeting with his social worker.
+Tyler is delighted when Sally wants him back and he visits his mother for a meeting with his social worker.
 Sally shows Tyler his room, which Tyler doesn't like as it's dinosaur themed.
 Tyler goes between his birthday party at The Dumping Ground and his mum's and Tyler snaps when his mum replaces a photo of the young people with one of them both.
 Sally and Tyler realise the need to get to know each other and Sally accepts the young people and staff are family too.